 Be spoiled by the immaculate views of the Atlantic Seaboard and surrounds by dining in Cape Town's only rotating restaurant at the Top of The Ritz.

-If enjoying a cigar and a tot in a refined setting is your thing, look no further than The Cigar Lounge at The Ritz.
+If enjoying a glass of bubbles in a stylish setting is your thing, look no further than The Champagne Bar at The Ritz.

 Check out our selection of rooftop bars in Cape Town, or discover the most romantic restaurants around.
 Be sure to visit The Ritz as part of the ultimate alternative Cape Town bucket list, and in light of the water crisis, make use of the gorgeous swimming pool here to cool off during the summer months.
 View our guide to the coolest places to swim in the city.

 Use our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!

 Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!